nkitanov/iaq_board/README.md

 ## Can you skip components?
 Yes.
 The minimum you need is the [microcontroller board](#3.-microcontroller-board).
 However since you don't have any sensors, you won't get any data. :) You can add only the sensors needed.
 Also if you skip ambient light sensor there will be no auto brightness control and the LEDs will operate always at 25% intensity.
-Installing only the ambient light sensor without any of the displays or any of the other [I2C](https://en.wikipedia.org/wiki/I%C2%B2C) sensors (BME280, SGP30) will not work as there are no [pullup resistors](https://en.wikipedia.org/wiki/Pull-up_resistor) on the PCB for the I2C bus since it uses the resistors on the external boards.
+Installing only the ambient light sensor without any of the displays or any of the other [I2C](https://en.wikipedia.org/wiki/I%C2%B2C) sensors (BME280, SGP30) will not work as there are no [pullup resistors](https://en.wikipedia.org/wiki/Pull-up_resistor) on the PCB for the I2C bus since it uses the resistors of the external boards.

 # Bill of Materials (BOM)